 DeSoto • Glades • Hardee • Hendry • Highlands • Okeechobee

-Airglades International Airport in Clewiston is gearing up to develop a new, state-of-the-art perishable cargo airport and full-service logistics center.
-The new facility, to be located in Hendry County, will boast a 10,000-foot runway and provide services for international perishable importers and domestic growers under one roof.
-In 2020, Airglades Airport was designated a U.S. Customs Port of Entry Inspection Facility.
+Hendry County-owned Airglades International Airport is just 100 miles north of Miami and making a play for trade in flowers, fish and other perishable cargo to and from Latin America.
+Less than four-years-old, the airport is developing a state-of-the-art perishable cargo airport and full-service logistics center.
+The Airglades facility will feature a new 10,000-foot runway and provide services for international perishable importers and domestic growers.
+In 2019, AIA received the FAA Record of Decision and in 2020, Airglades Airport was designated a U.S. Customs Port of Entry Inspection Facility.